At Nordell, we know all about providing the best plastic materials for injection moulding.

 The benefits of bioplastics extend beyond environmental considerations.

-There are many different plastics that can be used for injection moulding, all with properties that are best suited for many different purposes.
+Many different materials can be used for injection moulding, all with properties best suited for various purposes.

 At Nordell, we pride ourselves on working closely with each client, understanding their unique requirements, and providing tailored solutions that maximise the potential of our injection moulding capabilities.